 Sävö becomes a nature reserve

 Already in 1980 there was a suggestion to turn Sävö into a nature reserve, in order to avoid an island entirely overgrown with weeds.
 In the summer of 1983, The Swedish Environmental Protection Agency could buy properties, which, together with the vessel pilot station formed the nature reserve created in 1987.
 The decision states that:

 ”The purpose of the reserve should be to conserve a culturally imprinted archipelago and provide such care and preservation so that it can be used for meaningful recreation along with educational and informational activities focusing on natural and cultural landscape as well as natural care in the archipelago.”

 Grazing animals prevent overgrowth

 When the nature reserve was created, restoring the farmland was the most important matter to attend to.
 This has led to fields now being free from brush wood and trees, as well as the pastures once again opening up.
 The most valuable parts of the landscape have recovered to look the same as before starting to overgrow.

 The island as a whole is covered with more forest today than when it was most intensively cultivated, but since animals are grazing the whole island, forests are sparse and bright.

 All fodder is needed on the island

 Today, we care for the reserve by keeping grazing animals which prevents the grounds from overgrowth.
-Granted, it would be possible to prevent overgrowth entirely through hay-making, however, pastures can only be preserved by keeping animals.
+The fields can be kept open by using machines but the uneven and rocky pastures can only be preserved by grazing cows and sheep.

 In winter, the fodder harvested on fields and ”Sävömaren” are used to feed the animals.
 Cultivation is done exclusively with manure produced by animals on the farm.
 New sowing on the fields is done infrequently which favors the great variety of grass and herbs.
 The quality of the fodder varies and the nutritional value is quite low.